drchrispinnock/gcp-node-example/article.md

 rm -f /var/tezos/__snapshot
 ```

 The script then enables the Octez node service and reboots the server.
-When the system has rebooted, it will start Octez and synchronise with the network.
+When the system has rebooted, it will start Octez and synchronise with the network, obtaining any missing blocks.

 ```
 # Enable services for next boot